farirpgs/fari-games/_games/charge-rpg.md

 >
 > #### Insight
 >
-> - When you `Hunt`, you carefully track a target.
+> - When you `Shoot`, you carefully track and shoot a target.
-> - When you `Science`, you understand, create, repair complex mechanisms or organisms.
+> - When you `Tinker`, you understand, create, repair complex mechanisms or organisms.
 > - When you `Study`, you scrutinize details and interpret evidence.
 > - When you `Notice`, you observe the situation and anticipate outcomes.
 >